Antipurity/sensor-network/docs/ROADMAP.md

                         - ⋯ In its visualization, two `<audio>` elements, for data and feedback.
                             - ⋯ And a volume slider.
                             - ⋯ Report data/feedback volumes with color, possibly with `box-shadow`.
-                - ⋯ No in-page feedback, in Chrome (Firefox doesn't seem to care as much about direct hardware access):
+                - ⋯ No in-page feedback, in Chrome (Firefox doesn't seem to care as much about direct hardware access, nor about direct performance):
                     - ⋯ Raw bytes of [HID](https://web.dev/hid/), remapped to -1..1.
                     - ⋯ Mobile device [sensor readings](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs).
             - ⋯ System resources, if exposed: `m=performance.memory`, `m.usedJSHeapSize / m.totalJSHeapSize * 2 - 1`.
             - ⋯ In-extension sensors:
                 - ⋯ Time, as sines of exponentially increasing frequency, with 100FPS as the most-frequent-wave-period.
                 - ⋯ [Tabs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/Tab): `.active, .audible, .mutedInfo.muted, .pinned, .status==='complete'`, `.index` (out of 32); `+new Date() - .lastAccessed` as time; [visible area](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/tabs/captureTab) as an image; and with an option checked and the `"tabs"` permission: maybe favicon from `.favIconUrl`, maybe reading out `.title` characters, maybe reading out `.url`.
+(Though, if we have bandwidth for that, then we might as well expose some proper programming language and/or rewriting system for direct use.)
             - ⋯ Read from Internet, with WebRTC, RabbitMQ preferable.
                 - ⋯ Each data packet (1+ cells) references its meta-data (cell shape) by ID; when/if meta-data changes, it's re-sent, and the other side can request it if it doesn't know it (such as when the packet got lost).
 Though, cell shape shouldn't ever change, or there's a big problem in ML models.
                 - ⋯ To communicate rewardName/userName/name, fill them with closures, that read from received data.
-                - ⋯ Discourage disengagements: on user disconnect, hold its last block (`0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
+                - ⋯ Discourage disengagements: on user disconnect, hold its last cell (now `0` everywhere except the user in the name) with `-1` reward, for as many frames as specified (`8` by default).
 Dying is bad.
                 - ⋯ Benchmark throughput, over localhost, with the default data (a file, preferably always the same one).
             - ⋯ Read from file.
             - ⋯ In extension, read from tabs.